Yemen army tightens grip on militant-held town

-ADEN (Reuters) - Yemeni troops clashed with Islamist militants in a southern town largely controlled by an al-Qaeda-linked group as they fought to dislodge them in a new U.S.-backed offensive.
+ADEN (Reuters) - Yemeni troops tightened their grip on Monday on a southern town largely controlled by an al Qaeda-linked group as they fought to dislodge them in a new U.S.-backed offensive against Islamist militants.

-Six militants were killed in the clashes on the eastern edge of Zinjibar, the Defence Ministry said on Monday.
+An army official said five militants were killed in clashes with government troops on the eastern edge of Zinjibar, which was overrun by Islamist fighters a year ago, whilst former President Ali Abdullah Saleh grappled with protests against his rule.

-Several militants were also killed on Monday in air strikes in other areas of southern Yemen.
-Local officials and militants said one of the attacks was carried out by a U.S. drone.

-Previous efforts to retake Zinjibar have met with fierce resistance from the militants, who have seized several other towns in the southern province of Abyan and declared them Islamic emirates.

-The United States and its Gulf Arab allies have watched with mounting alarm as security deteriorates in Yemen, home to al Qaeda’s Arabian Peninsula wing (AQAP), which is viewed by Washington as a serious threat.

-The Yemeni army has recently regained some initiative in the south, pushing into the centre of Zinjibar, but the militants still hold a considerable chunk of the town and have planted mines to cover their retreat, officials said.
+Yemeni forces pushed into the centre of Zinjibar on Saturday, recapturing key positions, but the militants still hold a considerable chunk of the town and have planted mines to cover their retreat, officials said.

+The United States and its Gulf Arab allies have watched with mounting alarm as militants exploit political instability in Yemen to gain a foothold there, particularly in the southern province of Abyan.

 Jaar, another militant stronghold in Abyan, is being surrounded from all sides by the army.

-A local official said seven al Qaeda operatives have been killed in an air strike targeting a vehicle on the road between the militant-held town of Azzan and Mukalla, the capital of Hadramout province in the east.

-Earlier, several militants were killed in an air strike in al-Baydah province, north of Abyan, the Defence Ministry said.
+Several militants were killed in an air strike in al-Baydah province, north of Abyan, on Monday, the Defence Ministry said.
 Local sources and militants said a U.S. drone was behind the attack.

 “This afternoon, American planes targeted a vehicle belonging to militants...
 The bombardment resulted in the deaths of two bystanders and one (militant) brother...” militant group Ansar al-Sharia (Partisans of Islamic Law) said in a text message.